Canon 1Ds Mark III vs SX70

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the SX70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The SX70 is a recent model that features in the current product line-up of Canon.
-In contrast, the 1Ds Mark III has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 1Ds Mark III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1Ds Mark III was succeeded by the Canon 1DX.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1Ds Mark III and SX70 can be found, respectively, in the Canon 1Ds Mark III Manual (free pdf) or the online Canon SX70 Manual.

 So what conclusions can be drawn?
 Is the Canon 1Ds Mark III better than the Canon SX70 or vice versa?
 The listing below highlights the relative strengths of the two models.